lu1215/MutaCLASH/README.md

 - **slen**: Maximum hybrid length (default: 70).
 - **link**: Adapter sequence (default: "None").
 - **trim**: Phred score (default: 30).
+- **transposon**: Setting BWA-MEM in ChiRA with `-a` parameter, to retain equally scoring alignments (-a in BWA-MEM), this parameter can be used to analyse transposon RNA data.

 MutaCLASH.sh will generate two .csv files: one for users to view the results of the MutaCLASH analysis (filename ending with _short), and the other for use with run_additional.sh to generate abundance results and figures.